skyworkz/website/content/blog/basic-canary-releasing-on-kubernetes.md

   - /img/blog/blog-k8s-canary-banner-picture.png
 ---

 Earlier this week, we had our first Skyworkz Office Day for 2023.
 I love the Office Days.
-Not just because of catching up with all of our team members, but also because during those Office Days someone just might throw you a fun curveball.
+Not just because of catching up with our team, but also because during those Office Days someone just might throw you a fun curveball.
 "How would you approach XYZ?"

 This time it was Jeroen who threw me a curveball.
 He was looking at Canary Releasing for Kubernetes workloads, as he wanted to test an overhauled version of a backend API without immediately replacing the existing one.
 Of course the Kubernetes ecosystem offers various great solutions for release patterns like this, like [Argo Rollouts](https://argoproj.github.io/argo-rollouts/).
 But if you're only looking at applying the pattern for a first/single time, implementing Rollouts to get it done is a little overkill.
 Also, they didn't quite have time for that..